kew-myco/its_glue/README.md

 Clone (or download) the repository, and in the top level of the created directory run `./scripts/CREATE_ENV.sh` to set up the Conda environment.
 You'll probably need to chmod +x the scripts first - `chmod +x ./scripts/CREATE_ENV.sh`

-CREATE_ENV.sh will have Conda install all the necessary dependencies for you in a self contained environment.
+`CREATE_ENV.sh` will have Conda install all the necessary dependencies for you in a self contained environment.
 This does mean that you have to run all the scripts from within the ecto_pipe directory, but for now it seems the easiest way to ensure everyone is able to run things without having to worry about dependencies.

 ## Usage

-**Trace to ITS**:
+**Trace to ITS**:  `pipe_one.trace_its.sh`

 The first section of the pipeline consists of basecalling the input trace files using **Tracy**, extracting consensus sequences where possible, chimera detection and finally extraction of ITS regions using **ITSx**.
 Consensus sequences are preferred but where necessary **ITSx** will extract from single direction strands.